What if You’re Guilty?

 Demonstrating a commitment to getting help and to change is often the key.
 Once the psychosexual evaluation is done we ask our clients to immediately enroll in specialized sex offender treatment with a certified provider.
 This treatment is typically done in a group setting, though it can be done individually as well for clients who have needs the group cannot accommodate.
 Group therapy helps the clients build a stronger understanding of what will be expected of them as their case proceeds.
 The advice and feedback of other people who have been through this process can be powerful in helping a client find their way to a new future.
 Many of our clients have several months of treatment under their belts before their case is resolved.
-That gives them a huge advantage in their own ability to plan for the consequences of a sex offense conviction, and it gives the attorneys at the Meryhew Law Group a huge advantage in negotiating the cases with the Prosecutor, as well as demonstrating the client’s seriousness to the Court for sentencing.
+That gives them a huge advantage in their own ability to plan for the consequences of a sex offense conviction, and it gives the attorney at the Meryhew Law Group a huge advantage in negotiating the cases with the Prosecutor, as well as demonstrating the client’s seriousness to the Court for sentencing.
 Being proactive insures the best possible outcome in Court and helps our clients to address and overcome their many anxieties about their future with a sex offense on their record.Sentencing Alternatives for Those Who Admit Their Offense